 - Allow faculty to see what students are taking away from lectures.

-- Reduce the need for peer note taking for students with disabilities.
+- Reduce the need for peer note taking support for students with disability related note taking needs.

 Crowdsourcing lecture notes involves having students, who are attending classes and taking notes anyway, share them.
 This is most easily done by students posting their notes to a designated space in the online course site.
 Once posted, any learner in the course can access the notes and use them to study, correct their notes, catch up on missed classes, etc.